 • Previtamin D isomerizes to vitamin D3 and then enters the circulation attached to vitamin D–binding protein.

-• Exogenous vitamin D constitutes a much smaller proportion of total body vitamin D and comes from dietary and supplement sources as vitamin D3 (cholecalciferol) from animal sources, and as vitamin D2 (ergocalciferol) plant and fungal sources.
+• Exogenous vitamin D constitutes a much smaller proportion of total body vitamin D and comes from dietary and supplement sources such as vitamin D3 (cholecalciferol) from animal sources and vitamin D2 (ergocalciferol) plant and fungal sources.

 • Forms of exogenous vitamin D are also bound to vitamin D–binding protein and then, along with the endogenous forms, are hydrolyzed in the liver into calcidiol, ie, 25-hydroxy vitamin D [25(OH)D].

-• Serum total 25(OH)D is the most accurate measurement of body vitamin D concentrations as it accounts for dietary and endogenous sources and has a longer half-life than other forms.
+• Serum total 25(OH)D is the most accurate measurement of body vitamin D concentrations because it accounts for dietary and endogenous sources and has a longer half-life than other forms.

 • 25(OH)D is transported to the proximal tubule of the kidney where it is further hydrolyzed into the active form, 1,25(OH)2D (calcitriol), although cells in many other sites, including in the CNS, are capable of similarly hydrolyzing calcidiol into active calcitriol.